Your pet's been trying to tell you something.

 floor cleaners, fabric softeners, fragrances, mould, and dust can all do it too.

 Most vets prescribe antihistamines.
 Most pet parents try a different shampoo.
-Almost nobody asks what's in the bowl — or what's on the floor.
+Almost nobody asks what's in the bowl, or what's on the floor.
 We're here to change that.

 Niko was a healthy Shih Tzu in Australia.
 He moved to India at 4.
 The food changed.
 The environment changed.
-The symptoms didn't show up overnight — they crept in, got worse, and took us a long time to figure out.
+The symptoms didn't show up overnight, they crept in, got worse, and took us a long time to figure out.

-Read Niko's story →Latest from Know
+Read Niko's story →Know: latest articles

 7 min read

-12 min read
+5 min read

-11 min read
+5 min read

 Want to be the first to read what we publish next?